-Aging is inevitable.
 Despite our resistance, we all have to grow older eventually.
-Yet, as the years go by, your health and wellbeing should stay top of mind.
+Yet, as the years go by, your health and well-being should stay top of mind.
 One part of overall health that frequently gets taken for granted is oral health.

-With the majority of Americans having dental issues, more emphasis should be placed on your dental health.
+With the majority of Americans having dental issues, more emphasis should be placed on your dental health and dentistry in the 50s, 60, 70s and beyond.
 There are some common dental issues that come up as we age, and it’s important to be aware of the things that are likely to impact you at different stages of life.

 In your 50s

-It is not uncommon at this life stage to begin realizing and experiencing changes to your body and making lifestyle adjustments accordingly.
+It is not uncommon at this life stage to begin realizing and experiencing changes to your body and making adjustments to your lifestyle and medical care accordingly.
+Dentistry in the 50s is also part of this equation.
 Your teeth, especially, start to get worn down from everyday wear and tear.
 But, don’t worry — this is a normal.
-However, as your teeth age, you are more prone to such dental issues as teeth sensitivity, gum diseases, dry mouth, and tooth decay.
-It’s necessary to maintain healthy teeth cleaning habits such as regular brushing and flossing.
+However, as your teeth age, you are more prone to such dental issues as tooth sensitivity, gum diseases, dry mouth, and tooth decay.
+It’s necessary to maintain healthy teeth cleaning habits, such as brushing regularly with a quality toothpaste, and flossing.
 Also, frequent visits to your dentist are important to monitor tooth aging.
 If these aren’t habits you’ve already adopted, it’s imperative to do so now.

 Osteoporosis can also begin at this stage of life, which can weaken the jawbone and therefore the support structure for the teeth.
 Make sure to keep note of any variations you feel or see in your mouth, and make mention of these at your next dentist appointment.